Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the city skyline through the trees at Alamo Square Park

-Day two of our San Francisco itinerary begins in the quaint, youthful neighborhood of NoPa, short for North of the Panhandle.
+Day two of our itinerary begins in the quaint, youthful neighborhood of NoPa, short for North of the Panhandle.

 Walk along trendy Divisadero Street and grab coffee and fresh-baked bread at The Mill.
 After breakfast, pop into some of the artsy plant stores and gift shops while admiring SF’s iconic Victorian architecture.